-Snoqualmie City Council Candidates
+City Council Retreat Agenda

 Economic Development Commission Seeks New Member

-.
+There are two vacant positions on the City of Snoqualmie Economic Development Commission.
 This position involves evaluating current city issues, projects, and economic development priorities; advising the city administration and / or the City Council regarding the interests of the business community; and fostering a positive economic environment.
 Applications

 or 425-888-1555 ext.
 1118.